wrapperband/TrackMeNot/README.md

                                                         <option data-l10n-id="tmn.option.freq.1ph" id="t5" value="3600000"> </option>
 </select>

-Customise the repetition times, in the future the system could also vary these times to make it a less "trackable" feature.
+Customise the repetition times, in the future the system could also vary these times to make it a less "track-able" feature.

 #### Adding none search links